Barbell Reverse Lunge

 3. 3

-Push through your front heel to return to the starting position, ensuring your torso stays upright throughout the movement.
+Push off your back foot to return to the starting position, bringing your feet together.

 Secondary Muscles